ChalmersLibrary/nodejs-lti-canvas-groups/README.md

 This app uses `Sqlite3` for storing user's access tokens for Canvas API, once they have authorized the app in Canvas.
 For connecting this data the module `express-session` is used to set session cookies, where the data is stored in the file system.
 Remember that the user needs to accept third-party cookies as the app is loaded inline in Canvas.

+## Logging

+Because of limitations with Azure file system logging we use Winston to write logs to `logs/logfiles` directory.
+The default is 50M logs rotated at max 10 files each.

 ## Special tricks